eduardoshanahan/fabric_scripts/README.md

 I am far from being a SysAdmin, and that is reflected in the quality of the scripts, but in some cases they are doing the trick (for my customers at least).

-The way in which I use them is to add this project as a submodule in git, and then create a fabfile.py in my parent directory with the content
+The way in which I use them is to add this project as a submodule in git, and then create a fabfile.py in my parent directory with the content:

 ```python
 from fabric_scripts import scripts